Azure-Samples/cosmos-aks-samples/ASO/README.md

 [Read more about how ASO works](https://github.com/azure/azure-service-operator#what-is-it)

 Follow [these instructions](https://github.com/Azure/azure-service-operator/tree/master/v2#installation) to install the ASO v2 operator in your cluster.
-Part of this installs the [custom resource definitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) for the Azure and Cosmos DB resources.

 ## Deploy Cosmos DB with ASO